getporter/porter/docs/content/package-search.md

 * [Plugin Directory](https://github.com/deislabs/porter/blob/master/pkg/plugins/directory/index.json)

-With this change pushed to a branch on your fork of this repo, you're now ready to open up a pull request and broadcast your mixin or plugin to the world!
+With this change pushed to a branch on your fork of this repo, you're now ready to open up a pull request.
+Once merged it, your mixin or plugin will be broadcast to the world!